RyGoy/My-Accountant-Broker-Bot/README.md

 #### Setting Up The Pi
 ---
 First we will install the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) and then we will install an operating system onto the PI.
-You can also visit the [offcial site](https://www.raspberrypi.com/software/).
+You can also visit the [official site](https://www.raspberrypi.com/software/).

 ![Pasted image 20221006145533](https://user-images.githubusercontent.com/94795740/194461935-4b61aeb5-92da-4ce6-9ab9-b6832fa97aa5.png)